MarkMeHereApp/MarkMeHere/README.md

 # Mark Me Here!

-Mark Me Here! is a collaborative project developed by a team of 6 students.
-This web application simplifies the process of tracking student attendance in various educational settings.
-Whether you're a teacher, professor, or an organization leader, this tool helps you efficiently monitor attendance and keep records.
+Mark Me Here! is a collaborative project developed and designed by a team of 6 university student developers, for both instructors and students.
+It streamlines course management by simplifying the input of course details and schedules.
+The app efficiently records attendance, providing flexible options for marking students as here, absent, excused, or late.
+Moreover, it generates comprehensive attendance reports, enabling a thorough assessment of student participation trends.
+Mark Me Here! ensures accessibility across various devices and even offers a convenient QR code feature for in-person attendance tracking.

-## Features
+## Key Features

-- **User-Friendly Interface**: The web application offers an intuitive and user-friendly interface for easy use by instructors and students.
+- **Intuitive Interface**: Our web application boasts a user-friendly interface designed for the ease of instructors and students alike.

-- **Course Management**: Create and manage courses effortlessly.
-Add course details, schedules, and other relevant information.
+- **Effortless Course Management**: Simplify the creation and management of courses.
+Easily input course details, schedules, and other essential information.

-- **Attendance Tracking**: Mark attendance for each class session, with options to mark students as present, absent, or tardy.
+- **Precise Attendance Tracking**: Efficiently record attendance for each class session.
+Choose from options to mark students as present, absent, or tardy.

-- **Attendance Reports**: Generate detailed attendance reports to assess student participation and track trends over time.
+- **Comprehensive Attendance Reports**: Generate in-depth attendance reports for a thorough assessment of student participation and trends over time.

-- **Student Profiles**: Maintain a database of student profiles, allowing you to keep track of individual attendance records.
+- **Cross-Platform Accessibility**: Mark Me Here! ensures accessibility across multiple devices, providing convenience for both instructors and students.

-- **Multi-Platform Access**: Mark Me Here! is accessible from various devices, ensuring convenience for both instructors and students.
+- **Attendance QR Codes**: Additionally, our web app offers the ability to generate temporary QR codes.
+These QR codes enable students to mark themselves present in person swiftly.

 ## Getting Started